awsdocs/amazon-ec2-user-guide-windows/doc_source/spot-request-status.md

 The Spot request expired because it was not fulfilled before the specified date\.

 `system-error`
 There was an unexpected system error\.
-If this is a recurring issue, please contact Amazon Web Services Support for assistance\.
+If this is a recurring issue, please contact AWS Support for assistance\.